 Amanda is a governance and diversity specialist working in the sport and charity sectors.
 She has worked with more than 100 organisations’ including the International Paralympic Committee, the Football Association and local voluntary bodies, helping them to build effective leadership models and create robust, inclusive governance structures.

 Before establishing FairPlay Ltd, Amanda was Head of Governance at UK Sport and Chair of European Women and Sport.
 She also served as a board member with Sport Wales.
 Amanda is currently an Independent Non-Executive Director with England Handball, Non-Executive Director at Saracens Women Ltd and serves on the RFU Game Development Sub-Committee.
 She is also a qualified mentor, supporting elite coaches and senior executives.
-She is co-author of The Chartered Governance Institute’s Sports Governance Handbook.
+She is co-author of The Chartered Governance Institute UK & Ireland’s Sports Governance Handbook.

 Rob is the Head of Department for Finance, Accounting and Business Systems at Sheffield Hallam University and an expert in sport finance.
 With 20 years’ experience in higher education in a variety of roles, ranging from quality enhancement to external relations, Rob has significant teaching and research experience in the sports business field.
 His main teaching and research interests are in the finance and economics of sport, with his PhD focusing on the factors affecting financial performance in professional team sports.